Zipra1/vore-research/god outside-in of god.md

 ```
 15:40 "My mission in life is to stretch to the earth and learn to eat an apple and just like that for that." : Is vore a good "first step" for getting to this?
 Maybe even *the step*?
 17:15 "Life is action, and life is good only when action is a joy."
+If the project ends up being about this, that might be a great way to end it.